Dece/Opal/README.md

 Roadmap
 -------

-Things to consider:
+Things that might end up in Opal one day:

 - Support SCGI; a bit more complex but should save resources on smol hardware.
-- Chroot; quite cheap and can bring a bit of peace of mind.

 Things that probably won't be considered:

-- Serve static files; so many other servers to that correctly already!
+- Serve static files; so many other servers do that correctly already!
 - Any kind of security mechanism that is not properly motivated.
-- FastCGI; come on…
+- FastCGI; un-smol…